danimaniarqsoft/notes/pages/VS Code shortcuts.md

-- Shortcuts para visual studio code
+- collaps and expand blocks in HTML